cs544-wisc/s23/p5/README.md

 Use https://www.ncei.noaa.gov/pub/data/ghcn/daily/readme.txt to understand the columns of `ghcnd-station.txt`.

-Use Spark to parse the data and insert metadata for every station (`id` and `name` columns only) into `weather.stations`.
+Use Spark to parse the data and insert metadata for every station that belongs to Wisconsin `WI` (`id` and `name` columns only) into `weather.stations`.
 Feel free to use `.collect()` on your Spark DataFrame and loop over the results, inserting one by one.
 Please make sure to verify your Spark DataFrame